sickle-in-africa/bde.intro-epidemiology/_episodes/03-study-designs.md

 - "What is a difference between experimental and observational studies?"
 objectives:
 - "Distinguish between experimental and observational studies."
-- "Describe the key characteristics of experimental, cohort, case–control, cross-sectional, and ecological studies regarding subject selection, data collection, and analysis."
+- "Describe the key characteristics of experimental, cohort, case–control, cross-sectional, and ecological studies."
-footnotes:
 keypoints:
 - "In experimental studies, an ***investigator actively manipulates a therapeutic agent***."
 - "***Informed consent*** is critical for experimental studies."